public class HashBasedTable<R,C,V> extends Object

 public Set<R> rowKeySet()

-public Set<C> columnKeySet()
+Tablepublic Set<C> columnKeySet()

-The returned set has an iterator that does not support remove()
+The returned set has an iterator that does not support remove().

 The set's iterator traverses the columns of the first row, the columns of the second row, etc., skipping any columns that have appeared previously.

-on its entries.
+setValue() on its entries.

-In contrast, the maps returned by rowMap().get()
+In contrast, the maps returned by rowMap().get() have the same

-behavior as those returned by Table.row(R)
+behavior as those returned by Table.row(R).
+Those maps may support setValue(), put(), and putAll().

 public Map<C,Map<R,V>> columnMap()

-on its entries.
+or setValue() on its entries.

-In contrast, the maps returned by columnMap().get()
+In contrast, the maps returned by columnMap().get() have the

-same behavior as those returned by Table.column(C)
+same behavior as those returned by Table.column(C).
+Those maps may support

 public void putAll(Table<? extends R,? extends C,? extends V> table)

-with each row key / column key / value
+TableTable.put(R, C, V) with each row key / column key / value

-mapping in table
+mapping in table.public int hashCode()

-.Copyright © 2007-2024, Oracle and/or its affiliates.
-All Rights Reserved.
+TableTable.cellSet().Copyright © 2007-2024,Oracleand/or its affiliates.All Rights Reserved.
 Use is subject to license terms.